 Illegal Fishing and Seafood Fraud

-Oceana increases transparency on the oceans and traceability of the seafood supply chain to help stop illegal fishing and seafood fraud.
+Oceana campaigns to increase transparency at sea and expand traceability of seafood to help stop illegal fishing and seafood fraud.

-Seafood fraud and illegal fishing are significant threats to the balance and sustainability of fish populations worldwide.
-With millions of people depending on seafood for nutritional and economic benefits, healthy oceans are critical.
+Seafood fraud and illegal fishing are significant threats to the health of the oceans.
+With millions of people depending on seafood for nutritional and economic benefits, responsibly managed fisheries are critical.
 Seafood fraud undermines honest businesses and fishers that play by the rules, rips off consumers and can even impact their health.
-Seafood fraud can also lead to the laundering of illegally caught fish, hampering efforts to stop illegal fishing.
-Economic losses from illegal, unreported and unregulated (IUU) fishing is estimated to be between $10-23 billion each year.
+Seafood fraud can also provide illegally caught fish with a new legal identity, hampering efforts to stop illegal fishing.
+Illegal, unreported and unregulated (IUU) fishing is a low-risk, high-reward activity, especially on the high seas where a fragmented legal framework and lack of effective enforcement allows it to thrive.
+It is off the books, ignores domestic and international fisheries laws, and amounts to estimated losses of $10 billion to $23 billion per year.
 IUU fishing has even been linked to transnational crimes like human trafficking and forced labor.
-Transparency at sea and traceability in the seafood supply chain are essential to monitor fishing, identify suspicious activities, eliminate illegal fishing and restore healthy fisheries.
+Transparency at sea and traceability of seafood are essential to monitor fishing, identify suspicious activities, eliminate illegal fishing and restore healthy fisheries.